-Return to Elements I
+Return to Elements I, introduction

 Note Blue text is not part of Euclid's text.
 Square brackets indicate that the text may not have originally been part of Euclid's text.

-On the given finite straight-line to construct an equilateral triangle.
+Prop.
+1: On the given finite straight-line to construct an equilateral triangle.

 (diagram 1) Let the given finite straight line be AB.

 let straight-lines be joined, GA, GB.